Last Updated on September 10, 2025 by shawnshealth

 2. How often should seniors exercise?

-3. Can seniors build muscle?
+3. Can seniors build muscle after 60?

-4. What if I have health conditions?
+4. What if I have joint pain or health conditions?

 5. Do I need special equipment?